flutter/packages/packages/camera/camera_android_camerax/README.md

 ### 240p resolution configuration for video recording

-240p resolution configuration for video recording is unsupported by CameraX, and thus, the plugin will fall back to target 480p if configured with a `ResolutionPreset`.
+240p resolution configuration for video recording is unsupported by CameraX, and thus, the plugin will fall back to target 480p (`ResolutionPreset.medium`) if configured with `ResolutionPreset.low`.

 ### Setting maximum duration and stream options for video capture